aibrite/jdash-docs/src/backend/nodejs-dev.md

 ### Step 7: Download source code
 Source code of this guide can be found at this [GitHub Repo](https://github.com/aibrite/jdash-nodejs-tutorial).

-If you enjoy Jdash you can continue from Basic Concepts.
+If you enjoy JDash you can continue from Basic Concepts.